real-jiakai/real-jiakai/README.md

 ## 6. Contact 📧

-- 🔭 I'm a 2023 graduate of Nanjing Xiaozhuang University and a freshman of Guangxi Minzu University.
+- 🔭 I'm a 2023 graduate of Nanjing Xiaozhuang University and a first-year graduate student of Guangxi Minzu University.
-- 🌱 I'm gearing up for the commencement of my graduate studies on September 9, 2023.
+- 🌱 I'm taking first-year graduate courses at school.
+In my free time, I go to the library to study job-related skills, aiming to find a decent programming job when I graduate.
 - 📫 email: jiakai@duck.com